If you are thinking about how to move out of the U.S., you will be glad to know that it is possible and it can be simple.

 Benefits of the Italy Digital Nomad Visa

-- Ability to travel freely within the Schengen Area for up to 90 days, making it easy to explore Europe.
+- Travel freely within the Schengen Area for up to 90 days.

 Retirement is one of the main reasons Americans can choose to move out of the US.
 These are some of the best countries to retire in, and they offer great visa options for retirees.